dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 ---
 I've had a number of requests to update <a href="http://www.thesoftwaresimpleton.com/blog/2012/04/22/ember-js-routemanager/" target="_blank">this</a> post which discussed a solution to the lack of routing at that time of writing in <a href="http://emberjs.com/">ember</a>.
 This solution used an addon called the <a href="https://github.com/ghempton/ember-routemanager" target="_blank">ember-routemanager</a> from <a href="https://twitter.com/ghempton" target="_blank">Gordon Hempton</a>.

 A lot in Ember has changed since that post and Ember now has its own full blown <a href="http://emberjs.com/guides/outlets/#toc_the-router" target="_blank">routing solution</a> that is not a million miles away from the route manager I blogged about.
-I believe <a href="https://twitter.com/ghempton" target="_blank">Gordon Hempton</a> who created the origin ember-routemanager is now an ember core member which might explain the start similarities.
+I believe <a href="https://twitter.com/ghempton" target="_blank">Gordon Hempton</a> who created the origin ember-routemanager is now an ember core member which might explain the stark similarities.

 ##Enough of the old and on with the New##
-The ember router has been on the <a href="" target="_blank">master</a> branch for a while now and it is an emerging pattern that is prone to change and indeed has changed quite a bit in its short existence.
+The new ember router has been on the <a href="" target="_blank">master</a> branch for a while now and it is an emerging pattern that is prone to change and indeed has changed quite a bit in its short existence.
 The ember routing solution is one of the main reasons I am drawn to ember and it differs greatly from anything else out there in the **javascript mv*** space.

 The Ember router extends the very elegant ember statemanager:
 {%codeblock%}
 Ember.Router = Ember.StateManager.extend({
 });
 {%endcodeblock%}
-This is the third time I have blogged about ember/sproutcore statecharts/statemanagers/routers etc. (<a href="http://www.thesoftwaresimpleton.com/blog/2012/02/28/statemachine/" target="_blank">here</a> and <a href="http://www.thesoftwaresimpleton.com/blog/2012/04/22/ember-js-routemanager/" target="_blank">here</a>) and I really got excited the first time I came across this new pattern.
-The statemachine pattern is a beautiful fit for routing and it is surprising nobody else has come up with it as a solution until now.

-The basic premise is that you describe your application as a hierarchical tree of objects - one object per conceptual state (**Ember.Route** extends **Ember.State**) like below:
+The basic premise of the ember routing solution is that you describe your application as a hierarchical tree of objects - one object per conceptual state (**Ember.Route** extends **Ember.State**):
 {%gist 3412899 %}

-- On **line 1** we provide a subclass of the **Ember.Router** as the **Router** property of the Ember application object which in the example used in this post is named **WZ**.
-Naming the router subclass **Router** is a convention that you need to adhere to and I'll explain why later when I explain how an ember application gets initialised under the new regime.
+- On **line 1** we create a subclass of the Ember.Router and assign the reference to a property named **Router** of the Ember application object which in this example is named WZ.
+Naming the property **Router** is a convention you must adhere to.
 - **Line 2** tells the Ember.Router to log state transitions to the console.
-- **Line 3** sets the location property of the **Router** to **hash** which means we will be using url fragment identifiers like **#/post/1** for routing.
-You can also specify a value of history which will use the browser's <a href="http://badassjs.com/post/840846392/location-hash-is-dead-long-live-html5-pushstate" target="_blank">pushstate</a> api if one exists.
+- **Line 3** sets the location property of the **Router** to **hash** which means that url fragment identifiers like **#/post/1** will be parsed for matches in the routing hierarchy.
+You can also specify a value of **history** which will use the browser's <a href="http://badassjs.com/post/840846392/location-hash-is-dead-long-live-html5-pushstate" target="_blank">pushstate</a> api if one exists.
-- On **line 4** a **root** state is provided.
+- On **line 4**, a **root** route is created.
 As the name **root** suggests, all other routes (or states as I still think of them) will either be direct children of the **root** route or grandchildren of the **root** route.
-In true composite fashion, there can only one **root** route.
-The **root** route acts as the container for the set of routable states **but** is not routable itself.
+The **root** route acts as the container for the set of routable states but is not routable itself.
 - On **line 5** and **line 8** are two such child routes or states of the **root** route named **index** and **home** respectively.
-- Every child route of the **root** route can have a **route** property describing the URL pattern you would like to detect.
-On **line 6**, the **index** route has a route property with a value of <strong>'/'</strong> which will correspond to the home page of the application and on **line 9**, the home route has a route property of **/home**.
+- Leaf routes in the routing hierarchy can have a **route** property describing the URL pattern you would like to detect.
+- On **line 6**, the **index** route has a route property with a value of <b>'/'</b> which is what the url will be when the application first loads.
+- On **line 9**, the home route has a route property of **/home**.
 - On **line 10** is the **connectOutlets** method that you can override in each child route and provide a mechanism for rendering content onto the page as the url changes.
 More on this later.

 When an Ember application loads, Ember will parse the URL and attempt to find an Ember.Route within the Router's child route hierarchy that matches the url.
-Loading the page at '/' which is what the url is when the application is first initialised, will first of all transition the **router** to the first route named **root** and then then to the subsate or child route where it can find a match on the url.
-In this case it will find a match on the route property of the **index** route and will transition to that route.
-The **index** route simply redirects to the **home** route via the **redirectsTo** directive on **line 7** of the above gist.
+Loading the page at '/' which is what the url is when the application is first initialised, will first of all transition the **router** to the first route named **root** and then then to the subsate or child route where the router can find a match on the url.
+In this case, the router will find a match on the route property of the **index** route and will transition to that route.
+The **index** route in the above example simply redirects to the **home** route via the **redirectsTo** directive on **line 7** of the above gist.

-Loading the page at the url **#/home** would detect a router path of **root.home** and transition the router to the route or state named **root** and then transition to the substate or child route named **home** which has a route property of **'/home'**.
+Loading the page at the url **#/home** will transition the router to a substate or route at a path or place in the hierarchy of **root.home**.
+This path syntax is useful for testing and what it translates to is that we are currently at the home route which is a child of the root route.

 Below is a test that verifies a root url of '/' will transition to the **home** route:
 {%gist 3428957 %}
-- On **line 7** we are using the **route** method of the router and passing in a url fragment for the router to try and match on.
+- On **line 7**, the **route** method of the router is called and a url fragment is passed as an argument for the router to try and match on.
--  On **line 8** we are verifying that we have transitioned to the **home** route which is a direct descendant of the **root** route or state.
-We verify this by checking the **currentState.path** of the router which uses the dot syntax to signify where we are in the router child route hierarchy.
+-  **Line 8** asserts that we have transitioned to the expected **home** route which is a direct descendant of the **root** route or state.
+We verify this by checking the **currentState.path** of the router which uses the dot syntax to signify where we are in the router hierarchy.

 ##Nested Routes##
 As you would expect, nested routes correspond to fragments of the url.
-Below is a direct descendant of the **root** route named **vault**:
+Below is a direct descendant of the **root** route named **vault** which has a path of **root.vault**:
 {%gist 3429110 %}
 In the above example, the **vault** route has a route of **/vault**, as well as a child state of **new** which in turn has a child state named **step1**.
-During routing, these three routes will be composed and a route of **/vault/new/step1** will match the **step1** state.
+If a url of **/vault/new/step1** is requested, all three of these routes will be composed together and all 3 states or routes will be executed in sequence.
+Each **connectOutlets** method on each state or route will be executed, giving us a chance to change what is displayed on the page, that will reflect the change in application state as the url changes.

-Below is a test that verifies this:
+Below is a test that verifies a url of **/vault/new/step1** transitions to the correct state:
 {%gist 3429205 %}

 ##State transitions and View Changes##